lnthanhhcmus/DualPGPR/README.md

 The DualPGPR model is being reviewed.

 ## Datasets
 The datasets used in the experiments are from Amazon available at http://jmcauley.ucsd.edu/data/amazon/.
-The preprocessed datasets are in the `data` folder.
+The preprocessed datasets are in the `preprocess` folder.

 ## Requirements
 The required packages are listed in the `requirements.txt` file.